 The local anaesthetic numbs the nerves in the short term.
-The steroid reduces inflammation which can often provide long term pain relief.

-Initially for the first few days, you may experience a worsening of your pain but after this you should notice the pain relief.
-The injection can relieve the pain for a few weeks or months and any recurring pain may not be as severe as before, but everyone experiences the effects in a different way.
+The steroid can provide long term pain relief for a few weeks or months and any recurring pain may not be as severe as before.
+However, everyone experiences the effects in a different way.
+Some people have increased pain for the first few days after an injection before the pain gets better.